Intersystem Bonding Termination: How to Install per NEC 250.94

 - Accessibility: The IBT must be externally accessible without removing parts of the building finish.

-- Location: It must be at the service disconnect or meter.
+- Location: It should be located at or adjacent to the service disconnect or meter enclosure (or as permitted by code).

-- Listed Device: Use a listed intersystem bonding termination device.
+- Listed Device: Use a listed intersystem bonding termination device or other listed means for bonding and grounding.

 Primary Sources